Conanbranch/ai4code-transformer-baseline/README.md

 ```$ python preprocess.py```

-To reduce the training and validation set to speed up training:
+To reduce the size of the data set used for training and validation:

 ```$ python preprocess.py --sample_data 0.2```